RobDavenport/moba/readme.md

 # Moba - Unnamed Game

-## An HTML5 Moba game for Web & Mobile
+### An HTML5 Moba game for Web & Mobile.

-Game server written in Rust (latest, stable)

-Game client in Typescript using Phaser.io.
+## Technologies used

+### Programming Languages
+- Rust, for the game server
+  - Tokio
+  - Legion ECS
+  - WebRTC Unreliable
+  - protobuf
+- Typescript, for the game client
+  - Phaser.io game framework

+### Other Frameworks & Libraries
+- Google Protocol Buffer - Network serialization and deserialization
+- NPM

 ### Dependencies:

-Protobuf: cargo install protobuf-codegen, protoc
+Protobuf: protoc, and Rust's protobuf-codegen (cargo install protobuf-codegen)

-Server: cargo-watch, OpenSSL,
+Server: OpenSSL

-> cargo install cargo-watch

-Client: node, npm
+Client: NodeJS, npm

-### To test:
+#### To test:

 Run the Server with: